yast/yast-installation/README.md

 ### History

-There used to be a separate package [yast2-live-installer][] which was was dropped from SLES-12-SP3 in 2016/17: [FATE321360][] (non-public link).
+There used to be a separate package [yast2-live-installer][] which was dropped from SLES-12-SP3 in 2016/17: [FATE321360][] (non-public link).

 Then Live Installation was brought back in yast2-installation (this repo)